-The City of Palmerston boasts 14 man-made lakes and one natural water body that are important aesthetic assets to the community.
-They also provide several functional outcomes such as stormwater management and water quality treatment.
+The City of Palmerston boasts 14 man-made lakes and one natural water body that are important ecological and aesthetic assets to the community.
+They also provide functional outcomes such as stormwater management and water quality treatment.

-To manage these important ecosystems a Palmerston Lakes Management Plan has been developed.
+To manage these ecosystems the Palmerston Lakes Management Plan has been developed.
 Part of this plan is a quarterly water quality monitoring program, which provides a quick snapshot of lake health and actions required to maintain lake functions.
 The latest Lakes Water Quality Report Card can be found here.